 MemBench

-import-myself/Membench (ACL 2025) — 1,000 multi-turn conversations per topic per category.
+import-myself/Membench (ACL 2025) — multi-turn conversations across 11 categories (simple, highlevel, knowledge_update, comparative, conditional, noisy, aggregative, highlevel_rec, lowlevel_rec, RecMultiSession, post_processing).
 Each conversation comes with 4-choice QA pairs whose target_step_id points at the specific turn(s) carrying the answer.
-We default to the noisy category on the movie topic — the slice where MemPalace's published number sits at 43.4 % Hit@5, the lowest of the 11 categories they tested.
-It is the most informative reverse window on the public leaderboard.
+We run the full 11-category sweep (all topics, 11,996 questions).
+MemPalace's hardest slice is noisy at 43.4 % Hit@5 — the most informative reverse window on the public leaderboard, and the one where our gap over them is largest.

 Production parity.
 Each item's